CSE512-14W/a3-luheng-pany5/README.md

   -	Algorithm for Graph Construction				      (2 hours)
   -	Tech part of the write-up					            (3 hours)
 - Yi Pan
-  -	design storyboard sketches				            (2 hours)
+  -	Design storyboard sketches				            (2 hours)
-  -	study data domain and data wrangling 		    	(3 hours)
+  -	Study data domain and data wrangling 		    	(3 hours)
-  - draft the write-up                    				(4 hours)
+  - Draft the write-up                    				(4 hours)

 Learning d3 and implementing the network visualization with event handlers took us most of time.